CartoDB/analytics-toolbox-core/clouds/bigquery/modules/doc/quadbin/QUADBIN_FROMGEOGPOINT.md

 **Description**

-Returns the quadbin of a given point at a given level of detail.
+Returns the Quadbin of a given point at a given level of detail.

-* `point`: `GEOGRAPHY` point to get the quadbin from.
+* `point`: `GEOGRAPHY` point to get the Quadbin from.
 * `resolution`: `INT64` level of detail or zoom.

 **Return type**